Salewa Enters the North American Apparel Market

-Mike Donahue, Chief Instigating Officer for the Vermont-based Outdoor Gear Exchange, says he’s been aware of Salewa since the ’90s and liked the apparel he’d seen at international trade shows since.
+Mike Donahue, chief instigating officer for the Vermont-based Outdoor Gear Exchange, said he’s been aware of Salewa since the ’90s and liked the apparel he’d seen at international trade shows since.
 He was among the dealers that sold Salewa footwear when that launched, and was impressed with the product quality.
-“While that was a new venture for Salewa globally, the company’s apparel is well established and the smart, tight collection we previewed was cherry picked to go together and be a great way to introduce the brand to our customers,” Donahue says.
+“While that was a new venture for Salewa globally, the company’s apparel is well established and the smart, tight collection we previewed was cherry picked to go together and be a great way to introduce the brand to our customers,” Donahue said.

 The TirolWool jackets reflect the heritage, ethos, and technology of Salewa’s apparel.
 Headquartered in the autonomous South Tyrol region of Italy, the brand works with nearby wool farmers for a sustainable insulation and will debut Celliant technology in outdoor apparel.
 Celliant is a U.S. developed tech that uses thermo-reactive minerals fused with fibers to reflect body heat.
 The claim is that infrared light increases blood flow, and so aids in performance and recovery.
 The Fanes TirolWool Hooded Jacket will retail for $219.